ulricscott/janken-js/README.md

 A simple, interactive Rock Paper Scissors game built with HTML, CSS, and JavaScript where you can play against the computer.

+In Japan, "janken" (ジャンケン) refers to the game of Rock Paper Scissors.
+It's a widely used method for resolving disagreements or determining order in various situations, both formally and informally.
+The term "janken" is also the name of a specific variation of the sansukumi-ken game, which is the origin of the modern rock paper scissors.

 ## 🎮 Features

 - **Interactive Gameplay**: Click buttons to make your choice